CARC 194 Active

 Cause Frequency

-Operating surgeon billed separately for anesthesia The operating physician administered anesthesia during the procedure and billed it as a separate service, but the payer considers anesthesia by the operating surgeon included in the surgical payment Most Common
+Anesthesia billed separately by the operating surgeon The operating surgeon billed for anesthesia services in addition to the surgical procedure, and the payer considers anesthesia by the surgeon as included in the surgical payment or denied Most Common

-Assistant surgeon billed for anesthesia services An assistant surgeon provided anesthesia during the procedure and submitted a separate claim, but the payer does not reimburse anesthesia separately when administered by the assistant surgeon Common
+Assistant surgeon billed for anesthesia services The assistant surgeon billed for anesthesia services, which is not recognized as a separately payable service when performed by the assistant surgeon Common

 How to Resolve